Skip to content

 Does Regure extract data from ACORD forms automatically?

 Yes.
-Regure's AI extracts all fields from ACORD 125, 126, 127, 130, 131, and 140 forms with 99%+ accuracy.
-Extracted data flows into your underwriting workbench or rating engine, eliminating manual data entry.
+Regure's AI extracts all fields from ACORD 125, 126, 127, 130, 131, and 140 forms, each field carrying a confidence score.
+High-confidence fields flow into your underwriting workbench or rating engine without re-keying; anything uncertain is flagged for review first.
 See workflow automation.

 How does Regure help with Lloyd's delegated authority audits?